-Courses taught: This is my second year at IU and I am teaching an intermediate Russian language course and a graduate seminar on Russian language teaching methodology.
-Last year I taught a course of beginning Russian language and a survey of contemporary Russian culture.
-Prior to my work at IU, I taught all levels of Russian language, courses in pedagogy and second language acquisition, as well as Russian linguistics at the University of Pennsylvania, Bryn Mawr College, Middlebury Summer School, and the University of Maryland.
-Some of the courses I have taught are: Identity and Second Language Acquisition; Second Language Teaching Methodology; Structure of Russian Language; Old-Church Slavonic; History of Russian Language; Russia from the 9th through 21st Centuries: In Search of Identity; Russian Modernism: Literature, Music, and Visual Arts.
+Courses taught: During my time at IU, I have taught beginning, intermediate, and advanced Russian language courses, as well as a survey course on contemporary Russian culture, and a graduate seminar on Russian language teaching methodology.
+Prior to my work at IU, I taught all levels of Russian language, courses in pedagogy and second language acquistition, as well as Russian linguistics at the Univerisity of Pennsylvania, Bryn Mawr College, Middlebury Summer School, and the University of Maryland.
+Some of the courses I have taught are: Seoncd Language Acquisition: Theory and Practice; Second Language Teaching Methodology; Identity and Second Language Acquisition; Structure of Russian Language; Old-Church Slavonic; History of Russian Language; Russia from the 9th through 21st Centuries: In Search of Identity; Russian Modernism: Literature, Music, and Visual Arts.

 Office number: BH 574